yxqd/luban/docs/philosophy.rst

 user interface.

-We are only concern with the user interface logic
-"""""""""""""""""""""""""""""""""""""""""""""""""
+We encourage separation of UI logic and visual effects
+""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Visual appeals (eye candies) can be separated from UI logic.
+Visual appeals (eye candies) could be separated from UI logic.
-Visual appeals are certainly very very important.
+Many have realized that visual appeals are certainly very very important for  user experiences, especially after the success of Apple.
-Actually with the success of Apple, we all understand visual appeal is very important for user experiences.
 In luban, we notice that visual appeal could be evolved without changing the UI logic.
-And luban is a "language" for describing the UI logic, not the visual appeal.
+And luban is a "language" mainly for the purpose of describing the UI logic, not the visual appeal.
 An argument of that was presented in one of Jiao's responses in `the thread started by Guido regarding luban <https://plus.google.com/115212051037621986145/posts/ThMuTvwut9g>`_,